Apache Kafka® cluster and host state monitoring

 KAFKArole, in bytes. - Messages in: Message write rate, in messages per second.

-- Bytes In/Out: Write and message read speed for each host with the
+- Bytes In/Out: Message write and read rate for each host with the

-KAFKArole, in bytes per second. - Top 5 topics by size: Amount of data for each of the 5 largest topics, in bytes.
+KAFKArole, in bytes per second. - Top 5 topics by size: Amount of data for each of the five largest topics, in bytes.

 - Replicated bytes: Replication data streaming rate for each host with the